DPUK Autumn Academy

 DPUK's Autumn Academy is an annual, week-long series of presentations, lectures and workshops aimed at helping researchers enhance their data science skillset.

-This year's inaugural event (27 September to 1 October) is on the theme of cohort data analysis.
-Applications have now closed, but keep an eye on our website and social media channels for details of next year's course.
+The inaugural event (held from 27 September to 1 October 2021) focused on the theme of cohort data analysis.
+Keep an eye on our website and social media channels for details of next year's course.

 The Autumn Academy is aimed at experienced data analysts who are seeking to expand their repertoire of analysis techniques.
 Participants work with cohort data in the DPUK Data Portal to learn new skills and work on real research projects.
 The Data Portal is a dementia-optimised health research data repository of more than 50 cohorts with over 3.5 million participants.